 This dish should take you about 30 minutes to make and goes with almost anything.
 First rinse your rice until the water runs clear.
 Next toast the rice in coconut oil for 1-2 minutes in a medium-sized pan.
 Add in the water, coconut milk, and salt.
 Stir and bring the liquid to a boil.
 Once boiling, bring it down to a simmer.
 Let it simmer for 20-30 minutes covered.
 The rice should be done once the rice grains are cooked through and the liquid has evaporated.
 Optional: squeeze some lime juice over the rice.
 Serve and enjoy!

-Below are a few links to recipes you can eat with coconut rice.
+Below are recipes you can eat with coconut rice.

 Tips on how to make the perfect coconut rice